swax/NAISYS/docs/006-erp-orders.md

 ## Data Model

-The order system uses a three-tier hierarchy: Planning Orders define what to build, Revisions capture the approval workflow, and Execution Orders (Runs) track the actual work.
+The order system uses a three-tier hierarchy: Planning Orders define what to build, Revisions capture the approval workflow, and Order Runs track the actual work.

 ### Planning Orders